 The positive effect that disaster assistance has on the number of establishments and employees is completely attributable to non-manufacturing, local service-driven establishments.
 The estimated effect on manufacturing establishments and manufacturing employment is close to zero and not statistically significant.
 The estimates for non-manufacturing establishments are more than an order of magnitude larger than the manufacturing estimates, and are nearly identical to the full sample estimates in Table 5.
-Appendix Tables 9 and 10 show triple difference estimates for establishments in each of the "1 digit" industries that make up the non-manufacturing category.
+Appendix Table 9 shows triple difference survival estimates for establishments in each of the "1 digit" industries that make up the non-manufacturing category.
 The largest impacts are observed in the service, construction, and retail sectors.
 The estimate for public sector employment is small and not statistically different from zero.

 Panel B of Table 6 provides evidence that the positive effects on business establishments are due to an improvement in the survival rate of existing businesses, and are not driven by growth in entrepreneurship (new business establishments).
 We estimate our model separately for establishments in operation for one year or less and for establishments that have been open for at least four years.
 We estimate a fairly precise zero for new establishments.
-The effect on existing establishments is positive, an order of magnitude larger, and statistically different from zero (p-value 0.059).
+The effect on existing establishments is positive, an order of magnitude larger, and statistically